 Devil’s Bridge – Sedona

-The largest natural sandstone arch in the Coconino National Forest, Devil’s Arch may look like a wicked hike through the red rocks (especially if you don’t like heights), but looks can be deceiving and the heavenly views are totally #worthit.
+The largest natural sandstone arch in the Coconino National Forest, Devil’s Arch is one of the best hikes in Sedona and may look like a wicked romp through the red rocks (especially if you don’t like heights).
+But looks can be deceiving and the heavenly views are totally #worthit.
 At just 4.2-miles, it’s actually fairly short considering the payoff, accessible year-round, and only rated as moderate for the last .25-miles of elevation gain.

-Pro Tip: A major tourist attraction, plan on arriving early or late in the day to avoid the crowds.
+Pro Tip: Devil’s Bridge is a major tourist attraction so plan on arriving early or late in the day to avoid the crowds.
 Keep your eyes peeled for coyotes!

 Plan Your Trip: Where to Stay in Sedona